 Of course, apart from the Edinburgh Christmas Market, the city is full of other great things to do at Christmas.
 Edinburgh is such a great place to visit, whether you’re local or have travelled a bit further afield.
 So when Premier Inn invited me to spend the day in Edinburgh, to share with you my favourite things to do in the city at Christmas, I jumped at the chance.

 Looking for some non-gift ideas this Christmas time?
 I’ve come up with a load of ideas for a less consumerist Christmas, for both kids and adults.

 Christmas can always easily turn into a consumerism fest, but as an alternative to the gift guides I shared last week, I also wanted to share some non-gift Christmas ideas.

 I hadn’t really understood the excesses of Christmas until we had our daughter.
 Prior to having her, our Christmases were always quite modest.
 Our budgets for Christmas have always been small.
 We don’t spend a great deal on each other – typically less than £50 – and for us Christmas Day has mostly been about spending it together and the food – all the food!

 And then 2 years ago we celebrated my daughter’s first Christmas and then her first birthday a couple of days later.
 Our tiny house was like an explosion in a toy factory, packed to the rafters with thoughtful gifts from well-meaning friends and relatives.
 My one-year-old was a bit overwhelmed and my partner and I fretted about where to store all of the stuff.

 What Can I Get For Kids That Aren’t Toys?

-Here’s my ideas but I’d love to hear yours to add to the list!
+Here are my ideas but I’d love to hear yours, and add it to the list!